ChSwaroop/Notes-App/README.md

 Then choose the device(mobile/web) to run the project and click on run button.

 # To directly install apk
-The apk is provided along with project folder in the git hub so, just download it and install on your mobile
+The apk is provided along with project in the main branch in the git hub so, just download it and install on your mobile

+#To view code in guthub
+Open the git hub repo link in your browser , you will get readme and apk file . chage the branch to master , you will get all files